lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 The app is deployed to a Streamlit interface, so to use the app, no installation is required.
 Simply launch the link at the top of the README.

 To run it from local computer, clone repo.
-From the Terminal, activate conda envirnoment; change directory to repo folder, and type "streamlit run streamlit.py".
-This will launch a web browser with a local URL: http://localhost:8501.
+From the Terminal, activate conda envirnoment; change directory to repo folder, and type `streamlit run streamlit.py`.
+This will launch a web browser with a local URL such as http://localhost:8501. *Note that you will need to install some libraries/dependencies if you do not already have them.
+You can do so by typing `pip install requirements.txt` into the terminal.*

 ---